pantheon-systems/documentation/source/content/guides/wordpress-composer/03-behat-testing-composer.md

 ---
 title: WordPress with Composer on Pantheon
-subtitle: Use Behat Testing with Your Composer-based WordPress Site
+subtitle: Use Behat Testing with Your Composer-managed WordPress Site
 description: Learn how to use Behat testing with your Composer-based WordPress site.
 categories: [develop]
 tags: [wordpress]